syncfusion-content/js-api-docs/api/js/ejPivotGrid.md

 ### dataSource.values.format `string`
 {:#members:datasource-values-format}

-Allows to set the format of the values.
+Allows to set the format for the values.

 >**Note**: This is applicable only for Relational datasource.